WebAssembly/gc/proposals/gc/Post-MVP.md

 Some language implementers have expressed interest in having throwing versions of operations like `struct.get` to simplify the implementation of e.g. Java's `NullPointerException`.
 It may be worth investigating what the potential code size or performance benefits of these instructions would be.
 See [#208](https://github.com/WebAssembly/gc/issues/208) for details and previous discussion.

 **Why Post-MVP:** Null checks followed by throws are easily expressible in the MVP, so there is no pressing need to add additional instructions for this pattern.
+Also, throwing instructions would depend on the exception handling proposal, and we would prefer to avoid that dependency in the MVP.

 ## Equality-comparable funcref